 3. Capital One® Venture® Rewards Credit Card

 This is another flexible, easy-to-use credit card option.
-You’ll get 2 miles per $1 spent on any purchase.
+With the Venture card you’ll get 2 miles per $1 spent on any purchase.
 You can save up unlimited miles, and redeem them for flights, car rentals, hotel stays, cruises, and other travel-related expenses.

 Bonus: Spend $3,000 on purchases within the first 3 months of using this card, and you’ll get 40,000 bonus miles back – about $400 in travel expenses.